ianderrington/genai/docs/Understanding/agents/memory.md

 Memory can be pushed (into prompt templates) and requested (based on GET memory requests from an LLM agent).

+## Interpreters
+Interactions with memory will require certain commands.
+That is why it structured outputs, that can be interpreted and used are very important.
+This interface between information is also called a [_semantic layer_](#semantic-layers).

+### Semantic layers
+Semantic layer plays a powerful role: in interpreting the users question into a memory query, or call.

 ## Uses